LaunchCodeEducation/helloworld/_sources/01_WhatIsCode/what_are_computers.rst

 *"Colorless green ideas sleep furiously."*

-While the previous example was a sentence that had two semantic interpretations, or meanings, this example shows that a statement can be syntactically correct, yet not have any tangible meaning.
+While the previous example was a sentence that had two semantic interpretations, or meanings, this example shows that a statement can be syntactically correct yet not have any tangible meaning.
 What does it mean to be both green and colorless?
 How can an idea sleep?
 And what does it mean for anything to "sleep furiously"?
 These combinations of words are nonsense from a semantic perspective, yet they still make up a well-formed (i.e. grammatically correct) sentence.

 When we code, we must keep in mind both the syntax and the semantics of what we are writing.
 Code that lacks in syntax will not be understandable by the computer, while code that lacks semantics will have consequences other than what we intended.